Small business fundraising

 Organise one of the following activities or sign your business up to be part of Armed Forces Month, Gift a Wreath or Planning to Remember.

-Pick a theme and a date.
-You could even let everyone dress down for the day!
+Pick a theme and a date to dress up or let everyone dress down for the day!

 More fundraising ideas